manell0/MileStone-1-Couronne/README.md

 - [ x ] Make the contact page a separate page where you can write a message directly on the site and not just an email to link.
   **Done.
 Finished and ready!**

+  - [ x ] Make a separate page where you can watch a video with an back link button.
+    **Done.
+Finished and ready!**

 - ### Merchandise Shop